OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

     - [domainator](https://github.com/mhuggins/domainator), [public_suffix](https://github.com/weppos/publicsuffix-ruby) and [addressable](https://github.com/sporkmonger/addressable) has been tested but unfortunately they all consider `<script>alert(1)</script>.owasp.org` as a valid domain name.
     - This regex, taken from [here](https://stackoverflow.com/a/26987741), can be used: `^(((?!-))(xn--|_{1,1})?[a-z0-9-]{0,61}[a-z0-9]{1,1}\.)*(xn--)?([a-z0-9][a-z0-9\-]{0,60}|[a-z0-9-]{1,30}\.[a-z]{2,})$`

-Example of execution of the proposed regular expression for Ruby:
+Example of execution of the proposed regex for Ruby:

 ```ruby
 domain_names = ["owasp.org","owasp-test.org","doc-test.owasp.org","doc.owasp.org",